-From ideas and conceptual designs to toolkit deployment in pilot cities

-General methodological approach

-In order to achieve the project's outcomes, we take the following steps:

-- Perform an assessment of the current trends - Define advanced methods and tools - Execute case studies in pilot cities - Create a consolidated toolkit for stakeholders

-Some of these steps run in parallel, with feedback mechanisms involved in order to capture and process the latest developments and insights during the creation of the nuMIDAS toolkit, as shown in Figure 2.
+From ideas and conceptual designs to toolkit deployment in pilot cities General methodological approach In order to achieve the project's outcomes, we took the following steps: - Perform an assessment of the current trends - Define advanced methods and tools - Execute case studies in pilot cities - Create a consolidated toolkit for stakeholders &lt;sup>1 https://numidas.eu/ Some of these steps ran in parallel, with feedback mechanisms involved in order to capture and process the latest developments and insights during the creation of the nuMIDAS toolkit.
+A service-oriented architecture In order to make sense, and to have a common and agreed upon language of terminology (see also Figure 2), the nuMIDAS project adopted a service-oriented architecture.

-The New Mobility Data and Solutions Toolkit (nuMIDAS)

-Figure 2 - General overview of the methodological steps followed in the nuMIDAS project.

-A service-oriented architecture

-In order to make sense, and to have a common and agreed upon language of terminology (see also Figure 3), the nuMIDAS project adopted a service-oriented architecture.

-Figure 3 - The nuMIDAS model as a service-oriented architecture.
+Figure 2 - The nuMIDAS model as a service-oriented architecture.